YonLiud/ESP-Hardware-Monitor/README.md

 * **Data Parsing**: The JSON is parsed based on Open Hardware Monitor's IDs.

+Make sure to create `/include/config.h` and define variables there!

 You can modify the parsing logic by adjusting the parseHardwareData function in ```src/hardware.cpp```.

 Enjoy monitoring your system's performance on a small OLED display!